PAIR-code/recommendation-rudders/llm-meditators/webapp/README.md

 # Llm Mediators

+## Initial setup
+1. Download `npm`.
+Install Angular with `npm install -g @angular/cli`.
+1. Copy `./src/environments/gcloud_env.template.ts` to `./src/environments/gcloud_env.ts`.
+1. Contact a member of the team directly for access to the API key values.

 ## Development server

 Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.